One of the many effects of traumatic brain injury that a person can develop is epilepsy after TBI.

 - Antidepressants and alcohol.
 Alcohol and certain drugs such as antidepressants can increase your risk of seizures regardless of brain injury, but after a TBI the likelihood is even greater.

-Generally, the more severe the head injury, the greater your likelihood of developing PTE.
+In general, the more severe the head injury, the greater your likelihood of developing PTE.

 When Do Seizures After TBI Occur?